 Making Massage More Accessible through Medicare Coverage

 AMTA continues to explore various avenues to increase availability of massage therapy through Medicare coverage; we have had initial conversations with CMS as well as the major acupuncture national associations, and we continue our own advocacy efforts.
-We anticipate including this issue among the discussion points for the new AMTA-member legislative committee for further direction.
+We anticipate including this issue among the discussion points for the AMTA-member legislative committee for further direction.

 Supporting New Massage Therapy Research in Congress

 AMTA regularly supports the Ad Hoc Group for Medical Research efforts to ensure a stable and predictable funding level for the National Institutes of Health (NIH) and the National Center for Complementary and Integrative Health (NCCIH).
 The Ad Hoc Group includes patient, provider, and scientific organizations; we believe that publicly voicing AMTA’s support at key junctures over the year as the annual budget process unfolds is the most practical and cost-effective way for us to urge Congress to support massage therapy research.
-We are also an active member of the Friends of VA (FoVA) to support ways to increase massage therapy availability for our nation’s veterans.
+We are also an active member of the FOVA to support ways to increase massage therapy availability for our nation’s veterans.

-AMTA’s New Legislative Committee
+AMTA’s Legislative Committee

 Government Relations